PEER Youth Mentoring

 Audience: Morris and Passaic County youth

-The PEER (Pursuing and Engaging Empathic Relationships) Youth Mentoring is a free mentoring program for Morris and Passaic County youth (ages 11-17), who have been impacted by opioids, that is youth who:
+The PEER (Pursuing and Engaging Empathic Relationships) Youth Mentoring is a free mentoring program for Morris and Passaic County youth (ages 11-17), who have been impacted by:

-- Are at high risk for using opioids or other substances
+- Are at high risk for using substances